Swap Dynamics in Single-Peaked Housing Markets: Properties of swap dynamics

-This result is particularly interesting since it shows that the single-peaked domain captures in a ``tight'' way the domain under which the swap-procedure is Pareto-efficient (in the vein of similar results obtained in \citep{chevaleyre2010simple} in different settings).
+This result is particularly interesting since it shows that the single-peaked domain captures in a ``tight'' way the domain under which swap dynamics are Pareto-optimal (in the vein of similar results obtained by \citet{chevaleyre2010simple} in different settings).

-Note that this is not a characterization: there exist some domains that are not single-peaked but on which the swap-deal procedure returns a Pareto-optimal allocation.
+Note that this is not a characterization result: there are some domains that are not single-peaked but for which swap dynamics return Pareto-optimal allocations.

 \begin{example} Let us consider the following preference profile: